Tailored TestingCopyright: © IBF

 Thermal Characterization of Surface Contacts

-Image: Test rig for determining the steady state heat conduction, Copyright: IBF
+Image: Test rig for determining the contact thermal resistance, Copyright: IBF